 The FDA says you need 50 grams of protein per day (200 calories), based on a 2,000 calorie diet, or 10 percent of your calories from protein.
 The FDA bases its guidelines on only one aspect of protein need, nitrogen balance.
 Nitrogen, found only in protein, is a fundamental molecule required for building body structure and DNA synthesis.

 The FDA’s goal is to make sure you have enough dietary protein so you don’t wither away.
 That’s nice, but nitrogen balance as the only criteria for protein intake ignores the role of protein as asignaling molecule2 in metabolism, especially in regard to how your muscles function.
 It ignores the amount of protein needed to preserve muscle during weight loss and facilitate fat burning.
-In fact, the FDA gives no guidelines to explain how much quality protein you need for exercise, stress,blood sugar3 support, or to help stabilize muscle and blood sugar as you age4
+In fact, the FDA gives no guidelines to explain how much quality protein you need for exercise, stress,blood sugar3 support, or to help stabilize muscle and blood sugar as you age4.

 The simple fact of the matter is: when you increase quality protein intake over the basic amount needed for nitrogen balance, then the branch chain amino acids like leucine, which are metabolized in your muscles (not in your liver as are other amino acids), directly and favorably benefit muscle function and health – including enhanced calorie burning by muscle that clearly supports healthy weight loss5.